Leo John Steck

-Leo John Steck (August 30, 1898 - June 19, 1950) was a bishop of the Catholic Church in the United States.
-He served as auxiliary bishop of the Diocese of Salt Lake City from 1948-1950.
+Leo John Steck (August 30, 1898 – June 19, 1950) was a bishop of the Catholic Church in the United States.
+He served as auxiliary bishop of the Diocese of Salt Lake City from 1948 to 1950.

 Biography

-Born in St. Louis, Missouri, Leo Steck studied for the priesthood at Kenrick Seminary and was ordained a priest on June 8, 1924 for the Archdiocese of St. Louis.
+Born in St. Louis, Missouri, Leo Steck studied for the priesthood at Kenrick Seminary and was ordained a priest on June 8, 1924, for the Archdiocese of St. Louis.
 He was engaged in pastoral work as a priest and served as the director of the Catholic Rural Life Conference.
 On March 13, 1948 Pope Pius XII appointed him as the Titular Bishop of Ilium and Auxiliary Bishop of Salt Lake City.
 He was consecrated a bishop by Archbishop Joseph Ritter of St. Louis on May 20, 1948.
 The principal co-consecrators were Bishops Mark Carroll of Wichita and Auxiliary Bishop John Cody of St. Louis.